jslefche/sem_book/docs/08-Composite_variables.md

 In fact, statistical composites can be boiled down to the coefficients from a multiple regression:

-(1) The ML fitting function chooses parameter estimates for each predictor that maximize the likelihood of obseving the response.
+(1) The maximum-likelihood fitting function chooses parameter estimates for each predictor that maximize the likelihood of observing the response;
-(2) Those parameter values serve as the loadings for the indicators of the composite variable.
-(3) The data for each indicator are multipled by their loading and summed to generate the *factor scores* for the composite variable, which is then used in the structural model.
+(2) Those parameter values serve as the loadings for the indicators of the composite variable; (3) The data for each indicator are multiplied by their loading and summed to generate the *factor scores* for the composite variable, which is then used in the structural model.

 Let's demonstrate using some random data: